 The Laratinga Wetlands, constructed in 1999, is a Mount Barker District Council asset, located in Mount Barker in the beautiful Adelaide Hills of South Australia.

 With a growing population, the disposal of treated water became a concern to Council in 1993.
 For many years the treated water flowed into the Mount Barker Creek and the impact on the ecology of the creek was becoming an issue.
-Upgrading of the waste water treatment plant began in the late 1990s and included plans to build the large artificial wetland to filter the water further and reuse it for local irrigators, parks and gardens.
+Upgrading of the waste water treatment plant began in the late 1990s and included plans to build the large artificial wetland to filter the water further and reuse it for local irrigators, our parks and gardens.
 Effluent from nearby Nairne is now being pumped to the Mount Barker Community Wastewater treatment plant and through the wetland, bypassing the Nairne oxidation lagoons.
 This is having obvious benefits on the health of the Nairne Creek.